danielearwicker/bidi-mobx/notes.md

 }
 ```

+(This is a slight oversimplification as parse may optionally return a `Promise`).

 As in React, `render` takes model data and produces view data.
 But this is a bidirectional operator, so it also has `parse`, which does the reverse.

 Note that the return value of `parse` is not just `Model`.